ggleblanc2/typing-test/README.md

 The StartListener class starts the timer when the first character is typed in the right JTextArea.

 The TypingEndListener class calculates the statistics on the upper statistics JPanel.
-The error calculation probably needs to be more dophisticated.
+The error calculation probably needs to be more sophisticated.
 I didn't want to add a lot of code to detect missing or extra characters.

 The RestartListener class resets the GUI for another attempt / another person.